astronomer/docs/astro/deployment-metrics.md

 ![DAGs page](/img/docs/dags-page.png)

-## Export Airflow metrics to Datadog
+## Export Airflow Deployment metrics to Datadog

 You can export metrics about a Deployment's Airflow environment to Datadog.
-The Datadog Agent collects metrics that are available in the Astro UI as well as more specific metrics about your environment's performance.
+After you configure this integration, the Datadog Agent collects metrics that are available in the Astro UI as well as more specific metrics about your environment's performance.
 See the [Datadog documentation](https://docs.datadoghq.com/integrations/airflow/?tab=host#data-collected) for a complete list of exported metrics.

 :::info

-Your Deployment does not export any [service checks](https://docs.datadoghq.com/integrations/airflow/?tab=host#service-checks) to Datadog.
-Information about the general health of your Airflow environment is available only in the Cloud UI's [Deployment health](#deployment-health) metric.
+Astro does not export any [service checks](https://docs.datadoghq.com/integrations/airflow/?tab=host#service-checks) to Datadog.
+Information about the general health of your Deployment is available only as part of the Cloud UI's [Deployment health](#deployment-health) metric.

 :::